Hawkgirl (Shiera Hall): DC Bombshells

 In the DC Bombshells continuity set in World War II, Shiera is a technological genius and archaeologist who aids the Bombshells with her lover, Vixen.
 As Hawkgirl, she uses a jetpack rather than fly with wings, though when Cheetah forces her to build weapons out of ancient technology, she designs one with wings as well as a powerful mace.

 Shiera grew up in an orphanage in Mexico.
 From a young age she had a passion for history and ancient cultures, as well as the magnificent structures that they built.
 She became an archaeologist and her work caught the eye of Hans Garber.
 He informed her of the Zambesi Amulets and the power that they possessed.

 Intrigued, Shiera goes to Zambesi to try to discover the secret of the amulets.
 There she met Queen Mari of Zambesi and the two of them fell in love.
 Shiera stayed in Zambesi with Mari and became her personal mechanic, building gadgets to assist Mari against her enemies.

 Hawkgirl discovers her true Thanagarian origins while fighting against Baroness Paula von Gunther.
 After connecting herself with an ancient mechanic god it's revealed to Shiera that her parents were members of the Wingmen of Thanagar, they sought to warn the humans upon the intentions of Thanagar who wished to conquer the Earth; due to their actions they were captured and murdered.

-The Green Lanterns survive and engage the three, with Hawkgirl fighting the Green Lanterns Isamot Kol and RRU-9-2, when she sees Superman suddenly go down, calling out his name.
-Shortly after, Hawkgirl is defeated, her Nth Metal mace taken by Green Lantern Tomar-Re, and her unconscious body trapped in a bubble construct alongside Shazam.
-Before any of them can be taken to Oa, Sinestro arrives, killing Ch'p.
-Shiera is freed and recovers her mace before engaging Tomar-Re and Procanon Kaa in a battle until the arrival of the Sinestro Corps.
-Hawkgirl flies above the captured Green Lanterns, silently observing as they remove their rings in surrender and she witnesses the Sinestro Corps depart the Earth on Sinestro's orders.
-During the lost seven months, Hawkgirl worked alongside fellow League members Superman and Shazam as well as Lanterns Hal, John and Sinestro in toppling more 'rogue nations' to continue establishing peace across the world.

-When Hawkman returns to Thanagar and does not find Hawkgirl he goes to Earth.
-There he tries to force Hawkgirl to leave Superman's Regime and return home, but, loyal to Superman, Shiera fights against Hawkman; after defeating him she asks him to leave or she will kill him.
-Not respecting her wish, Hawkman later returns to Earth and tries to kill Superman with a kryptonite mace; he fails and is killed in a fist fight against Superman.